Patrick Morrisey

-Patrick James Morrisey (born December 21, 1967) is an American politician and attorney serving as the 37th governor of West Virginia since 2025.
-He served as the 34th attorney general of West Virginia from 2013 to 2025.
-A member of the Republican Party, he was elected state attorney general in 2012, becoming the first Republican in the role since 1933.
-Morrisey ran for the United States Senate in 2018 and narrowly lost to incumbent Senator Joe Manchin.
+Patrick James Morrisey (born December 21, 1967) is an American politician and attorney serving since 2025 as the 37th governor of West Virginia.
+A member of the Republican Party, he served from 2013 to 2025 as the 34th attorney general of West Virginia.

-Morrisey was elected governor in 2024, defeating Democratic nominee Steve Williams.
-He is the first Republican elected to a first term since Arch A. Moore Jr. in 1968.
+Raised in Edison, New Jersey, Morrisey earned bachelor's and law degrees from Rutgers University.
+After working as an attorney and lobbyist in New Jersey and Washington, D.C., he was elected West Virginia attorney general in 2012, becoming the first Republican to hold the office since 1933.
+Morrisey was the Republican nominee in the 2018 United States Senate election in West Virginia, narrowly losing to incumbent Senator Joe Manchin.
+He was elected governor in 2024, defeating Democratic nominee Stephen T. Williams.

 Early life and education

 Born in the New York City borough of Brooklyn, Morrisey grew up in Edison, New Jersey.
 His father was an account manager at U.S. Steel, while his mother worked as a registered nurse.
 Morrisey ran cross-country and played on his high school's tennis team, before he graduated from the St. Thomas Aquinas High School / Bishop George Ahr High School in 1985.

-In 1989 Morrisey graduated with honors from Rutgers University with a Bachelor of Arts in history and political science.
+In 1989, Morrisey graduated with honors from Rutgers University with a Bachelor of Arts in history and political science.
 He also graduated from Rutgers School of Law–Newark, receiving his juris doctor in 1992.